tsnellgrove/dark_castle3/doc/to_do.md

 		- maybe need an is_takable() method? perhaps this is where the validation lives??
 Returns bool and error message?
 		- maybe broad command constraint list as well (e.g. obj must always be in room.in_scope?)
 		- if fail validate() , buffer error and end app_main()

+- TBD: sort out validate() error when already wearing crown... ideally should be "You're already wearing"... not "not in your hand"

 - TBD: interpreter - should all nouns be singular?
 Can 'a' vs. 'an' be fixed?
 - TBD: introduce 'mode' attribute ('exe_std' and 'validate') to show, give, and put